 The cheapest area in the country to purchase property is the sparsely populated Westfjords.
 In fact, in the past, it has been known for the local municipality to give out real estate lots for free in the hope of bolstering the Westfjords population.

-If the intention is simply to reside in Iceland, then the reasons are clear, obvious and compelling; this county is renown for its incredible scenery, forward-thinking, English-speaking population and its richly creatively culture, securing it as one of the safest and most aesthetically pleasing locations on earth.
+If the intention is to reside in Iceland, then the reasons are clear and compelling.
+This county is renowned for its incredible scenery, forward-thinking, English-speaking population, and richly creative culture, which has secured it as one of the safest and most aesthetically pleasing locations on earth.

 Granted, for what Iceland makes up in captivating natural environments, it lacks in urban development, reflecting the country’s minute population of approximately 350,000 people.
 Thus, one of the biggest reasons to purchase property here is an investment in Iceland's future.

-The days of old that saw Iceland isolated from both international visitors and any influence on the world stage have long gone; the country simply commands too much interest from the outside.
-With that interest, naturally, comes cold hard cash.
-This means, despite the current issues associated with the pace of construction in Iceland, that this nation's urban development is still very much in its early stages.
+The old days that saw Iceland isolated from international visitors and any influence on the world stage have long gone; the country commands too much interest from the outside.
+With that interest, naturally, comes cold, hard cash.
+Despite the current issues with the construction pace in Iceland, this new funding means this nation's urban development is still very much in its early stages.

-This DIY approach to house-building has, naturally, become far more regulated over time, but opportunities are still widely available for those looking to begin their journey with nothing but an empty lot, some blueprints and a head full of ideas.
+This DIY approach to house-building has, naturally, become far more regulated over time.
+However, opportunities are still widely available for those looking to begin their journey with nothing but an empty lot, some blueprints, and a head full of ideas.

-To build property, rebuild or alter a property with extensions, one must obtain a building permit from the inspector of the municipality in question.
-The building inspector will converse with varying committees in order to ensure all construction regulations are met before providing a permit.
+To build, rebuild, or alter a property with extensions, one must obtain a building permit from the local municipality’s inspector.
+The building inspector will converse with varying committees to ensure the renovator meets all construction regulations before providing a permit.

-For one, the real estate agent's fee can be between 1.5% and 2.4% of the overall cost of the property.
-On top of that, the stamp duty rate for property transfer comes out at ISK 2000, added on to 0.8% of the official property value.
+The real estate agent's fee can be between 1.5% and 2.4% of the property’s overall cost.
+On top of that, the stamp duty rate for property transfer comes out at 2000 ISK, added to 0.8% of the official property value.
 Finally, the cost of registering the property will be 0.1% of the property value.